 In GitHub Workflow

-, create a PR and then merge, the change will be applied.
+masking/projects/**/masking-exemption.json, creating a PR, and merging it, the change will be applied.